FiratUsta/aura/Docs/commands.md

     lw <link index> <link index>

+### `links-display-index || ldi`

+Toggles between showing and hiding the link index at the start of each link in the link list.

+Usage:

+    ldi

 ### `links-export || exl`

 Brings up a pop-up window that displays a string which can be stored by the user in order to save their link list.